yet-another-static-site-generator/yass/README.md

 debug mode the program may have problems with finding all dependencies.

 ### Build unit tests

+**Note:** Unit tests are currently being migrated to aunit and alire so this may not work as expected.

 Navigate to `tests/driver` directory from the main directory (where this file is):